Below you will find information about available PhD projects. Please select your topic of interest:

 - Development of signal inference and image reconstruction methods based on information theory for galactic and extragalactic observations at various frequency bands ranging from radio to gamma rays.

 Group members use a mixture of pure theory, high-performance numerical simulations, data interpretation, and direct observations to address these questions.
 The group is one of the principal nodes of the international Virgo Supercomputing Consortium which has carried out many of the largest cosmological simulations ever completed.
-It is a Partner in the Sloan Digital Sky Survey III , which is building on the legacy of the Sloan Digital Sky Survey to map the structure and dynamics of the Milky Way, to study the evolution of massive galaxies to high redshifts and to understand dark energy and the nature of the universe.
+It is a Partner in the Sloan Digital Sky Survey III and IV, which is building on the legacy of the Sloan Digital Sky Survey to obtain resolved integral field unit (IFU) spectroscopy of 10,000 nearby galaxies and to understand dark energy and the nature of the universe.
 With the MPA High Energy group it is the German centre for the Planck mission which is currently mapping the microwave background radiation.
 It has built a remote station for the radio interferometer Low Frequency Array .
-Finally, we lead two projects (The Galex Arecibo SDSS Survey -GASS and an IRAM large program COLD GASS to understand the connection between atomic and molecular gas and star formation in nearby galaxies.

 A slice through the dark matter distribution of the Millennium-XXL simulation, focusing on the most massive collapsed structure present a z=0.
 The Millennium-XXL, the largest simulation of cosmic structure formation ever carried out, follows the gravitational interaction of more than 300 billion dark matter particles on a cubical region of 4200 Mpc across.
 This calculation is used to study the very large-scale distribution of galaxies and its implications for Dark Energy measurements.